gener8or/gener8or-site/src/data/about.md

 All of our Partners hold the Certified Analytics Professional designation which is an vendor-agnostic professional accreditation for  analytics practictioners.

 ##
-If you're a business looking for a professional data services in the GTA or Waterloo Region, contact us today.
+If you're a business looking for professional data services in the GTA or Waterloo Region, [contact us today](https://overviewanalytics.ca/contact)